Tuesday, January 27, 2009

 And of course, since paying for another sandwich would have given the victory to Subway, I left empty handed, which shortchanged my mom from trying The Perfect Sandwich.

 Rainy day special, folks, step right up!
 Free subs for rain.
 Get 'em while their hot.
-Just hope you don't encounter crazy GI Jane in your line.
+Just hope you don't encounter that crazy lady in your line.